 Again, keep this stealthy behaviour of our (unelected and largely unaccountable) health authorities in mind when we discuss the revisionist antics of modern-day apologists a little later.

 Meet Some Researchers Who Don’t Have their Heads Stuck Up their Butts

-This gentleman’s name is Christopher E. Ramsden.
-I’ll leave it to the ladies to determine whether or not he’s handsome (I’m still creeped out by that Ancel Keys picture lol), but what I can tell you is Ramsden and his team are doing some vitally important research that is rattling the cages of some of the more constipated, set-in-their-ways stalwarts of the old anti-saturate guard.
+The name of the gentleman in the picture above is Christopher E. Ramsden.
+I’ll leave it to the ladies to determine whether or not he’s handsome (I’m still creeped out by that Ancel Keys picture), but what I can tell you is Ramsden and his team are doing some vitally important research that is rattling the cages of some of the more constipated, set-in-their-ways stalwarts of the old anti-saturate guard.
 As you can see at this link, Ramsden has a pretty impressive and extensive CV, but his current focus is researching the effect of altering dietary intake of n-3 and n-6 fatty acids on inflammation and pain relief.

 In 2013, Ramsden and his colleagues published a paper in the British Medical Journal that contained a re-analysis of the old Sydney Diet Heart Study.
 I have already written about this study and the Ramsden re-analysis here, but in short the SDHS was an Australian RCT published back in 1978, in which men aged 30-59 with pre-existing CHD were randomly assigned to either their usual diet or one in which saturated fat intake was decreased and polyunsaturated fat intake increased.
 To achieve this, intervention participants were provided with liquid safflower oil and safflower oil polyunsaturated margarine.

 The intervention failed.
 The overall death rate was only 11.8% in the control group, compared to 17.6% in the intervention group.

 The first and only Australian clinical trial of the polyunsaturate paradigm found it was a total flop.